 Learn more about choosing digital curricula for blended learning (infographic).

-When K–12 educators and administrators consider implementing a blended learning approach in their schools, as many are as they look to align with new standards, they quickly realize there are many decisions to be made.
+When K–12 educators and administrators consider implementing a blended learning approach in their schools, they look to align with new standards, they quickly realize there are many decisions to be made.
 While software and hardware are important, the guiding force must be student learning goals and district objectives.
 As these goals and objectives are articulated, whether they are Common Core State Standards or others, they must act as the filter for selecting technological learning resources and selecting models.

 Learn more about blended learning implementation considerations.

 With lower device costs, increasing availability of Internet access, and engaging and sophisticated adaptive learning software systems and tools, it is easier than it has ever been to integrate blended learning into schools.
-Teachers can become more productive and student accomplishment can be accelerated to more fully prepare our children for college, successful careers, and flourishing lives.
+Teachers can become more productive and student accomplishment can be accelerated to better prepare our children for college, successful careers, and flourishing lives.
 Learn what the Fraser Institute has to say and research around the importance of technology in schools.

 A key component of successfully delivering blended learning— and the highly personalized learning that results from it— is the ability to leverage data in real time.
 Intelligent Adaptive Learning uses in-the-moment data to seamlessly integrate instruction with assessment to complement all six models of blended learning.